gmcculloug/playlist_creator/README.md

-# Spotify Playlist Creator
+# Playlist Creator

-A React app that creates Spotify playlists by finding songs from your "core" playlists using fuzzy matching.
+A React app that creates playlists on both Spotify and YouTube by finding songs/videos from your "core" playlists using fuzzy matching.

 ## Features

+- **Multi-Platform Support**: Works with both Spotify and YouTube
-- **Spotify Authentication**: Secure OAuth2 authentication with Spotify
+- **Spotify Authentication**: Secure OAuth2 authentication with PKCE
+- **YouTube Authentication**: OAuth2 with automatic token refresh
 - **Core Playlist Detection**: Automatically finds playlists with "core" in the name (case-insensitive)
-- **Fuzzy Matching**: Uses intelligent fuzzy matching to find songs even with slight spelling differences
+- **Fuzzy Matching**: Uses intelligent fuzzy matching to find songs/videos even with slight spelling differences
 - **Batch Processing**: Handles multiple songs at once
+- **Platform Selection**: Easy switching between Spotify and YouTube
 - **Real-time Feedback**: Shows progress and results of the playlist creation process
+- **Existing Playlist Updates**: Can add to existing playlists or create new ones

 ## Setup